 Calligraphic letters

-for calligraphic letters in math.
+The template also uses the Euler font for calligraphic letters in math.
 These calligraphic letters fit well with the other fonts and are very readable.
 The calligraphic letters are produced with the \mathcal{}

 command.